islet-project/islet/doc/network.md

 Under this setting, any of the three can act as either server or client.

 And here is how to make "*FVP Host* and *Realm*" capable of communicating through to *PC Host*.
-First of all, make sure you are in the root directory of Islet and go through the following instructions.
+First, make sure you are in the root directory of Islet and go through the following instructions.
-In most cases, you would probably not have to customize network-related arguments and feed them into `fvp-cca`.
-Using a default configuration would be sufficient.
+In most cases, it would be sufficient to use a default configuration but `--host-ip` and `--ifname`.
 ```
 # full command:
-# ./scripts/fvp-cca --normal-world=linux-net --realm=linux --rmm=tf-rmm --host-ip=<PC Host IP> --fvp-ip=<FVP IP> --fvp-tap-ip=<FVP Tap Device IP> --realm-ip=<Realm IP> --route-ip=<Route IP> --gateway=<Gateway IP of PC Host> --ifname=<Interface name>
+# ./scripts/fvp-cca --normal-world=linux-net --realm=linux --rmm=islet --hes --no-telnet --rmm-log-level=info --ifname=<the network interface name in your PC host> --host-ip=<the IP of your PC host>

-$ ./scripts/fvp-cca --normal-world=linux-net --realm=linux --rmm=tf-rmm
+$ ./scripts/fvp-cca --normal-world=linux-net --realm=linux --rmm=islet --hes --no-telnet --rmm-log-level=info --ifname=enp3s0 --host-ip=111.222.333.15
   # this takes a default network configuration in which
-  # --host-ip: 193.168.10.15
+  # --host-ip: put in the IP address of your PC Host (111.222.333.15)
+  # --ifname: put in the network interface name of your PC Host (enp3s0)
+  # --host-tap-ip: 193.168.10.1 (default value)
-  # --fvp-ip: 193.168.10.5
+  # --fvp-ip: 193.168.10.5 (default value)
-  # --fvp-tap-ip: 193.168.20.20
+  # --fvp-tap-ip: 193.168.20.1 (default value)
-  # --realm-ip: 193.168.20.10
+  # --realm-ip: 193.168.20.10 (default value)
-  # --route-ip: 193.168.20.0
+  # --route-ip: 193.168.20.0 (default value)
-  # --gateway-ip: 193.168.10.1
-  # --ifname: eth0
 ```

-FVP is able to communicate through Host to external networks in a similar way to what most VMs do.
-To do so, it is required to assign a real IP address (wired or wireless) into the PC host while IP addresses for FVP Host and Realm do not have to be a real IP, since the PC Host takes the role of NAT in order to hide their IPs from external networks.
+In this setting, both FVP Host and Realm are able to connect to external networks (i.e., internet) through PC Host's network interface you specify through `--ifname`.

 ## A closer look at network configuration

 This is how the aforementioned three components interact with each other:
 ```
 // A default configuration
-// Realm:     IP: 193.168.20.10 (static address),  Gateway: 193.168.20.20 (the tap device of FVP Host)
+// Realm:     IP: 193.168.20.10 (static address),  Gateway: 193.168.20.1 (the tap device of FVP Host)
-// FVP Host:  IP: 193.168.10.5 (static address),   Tap: 193.168.20.20
+// FVP Host:  IP: 193.168.10.5 (static address),   Gateway: 193.168.10.1 (the tap device of PC Host)
-// PC Host:   IP: 193.168.10.15 (a real IP address + bridge/tap device + network address translation)
+// PC Host:   IP: 111.222.333.15 (a real IP address + tap device + Source NAT)

 Realm <----------------> FVP Host  <-----------------> PC Host
        (tap network)    (ipv4_forward)   (tap network)
 ```